 What to do if you adopted a stray cat?

-Whether it's a cat you've been feeding for a while in the area where you live or work, or a puppy you've found out of nowhere, adopting a stray cat requires a number of precautions designed to protect both you and the cat.
-Here are the veterinarian's recommendations when it comes to adopting a cat.
+Whether it's a cat you've been fostering for a while in the area where you live or work, or a puppy you found in who knows what desperate situation, adopting a stray cat requires a number of precautions designed to protect both you and it.
+Here are your veterinarian's recommendations when it comes to adopting a cat.

 The content of the article